-The Core Service Agencies and homeless service providers agree to timely enter into Clarity's secure system accurate data about the clients to whom they provide safety net services and homeless services pursuant to their contracts with the County of San Mateo ("County").
-Timely entry of this data is crucial to the Core Service Agencies and homeless service providers' ability to refer clients to other providers, report accurate performance measures and to capture data on community need.
+The Core Service Agencies and homeless service providers (agency name, hereinafter "the Agency") agrees to enter into Clarity's secure system timely and accurate data about the clients to whom they provide safety net services and homeless services pursuant to their contracts with the County of San Mateo ("County").
+Timely entry of this data is crucial to the community's ability to match and refer clients to appropriate safety net and homeless services provided by other providers; to report accurate performance measures; and to capture data on community need.

-If any provider experiences difficulty in timely entry of data into Clarity, they will notify HSA of the delay, seek technical assistance if necessary and provide a plan within one week to bring the data entry current as soon as possible.
+If the Agency experiences difficulty with the timely entry of data into Clarity, they will notify HSA of the delay, seek technical assistance if necessary, and provide a plan within one week to bring the data entry current as soon as possible.